Plum Summit 12 Review

 Plum's "Guide" binding was an early competitor to long-time category dominant Dynafit.
 It was French, all-metal, boutique-made, and unique.
 People jumped on board, but the binding always lagged behind the Austrian option.
 As a small company, it took Plum some time to update that venerable Guide model.
 Other companies have now joined the fray and offer sophisticated and great products.

-Plum is keeping up and now, for 2019-20, offers the Summit series of bindings as their all-purpose, full-function product.
-All they make is bindings, and the Summit series is their flagship product.
+Plum is keeping up and now offers the Summit series of bindings as their all-purpose, full-function product.
+All they make are bindings, and the Summit series is their flagship product.
 There are modern updates that make it more competitive with others, but they still aren't as sophisticated as the closest competition.

 In assessing touring performance, we consider toe pivot range of motion, propensity for icing, and heel riser options, range, and deployment.
 The Plum Summit, whether you choose the model with higher or lower release values, is a good touring binding, in the grand scheme of things.